SuzukaDev/suzukadev.github.io/archetypes/articles/index.md

 # featured = true # if true, the article will be featured in the index page.
 # featured_title = '{{ replace .File.ContentBaseName "-" " " | title }}' # if set, it will use this as the title in the featured card.
 If not, it will use the article's title.
 # featured_description = "" # if set, the article will use this description in the featured card.
 If not, it will use the article's description.
+# featured_tags = [""] # if set, it will only feature the tags in this array (useful to display only some of the tags).
+Note: Tags must match the tag in .Params.tags

 +++